Two-ends Furstenberg estimates in the plane: Introduction

 Now let us recall \cite[Theorem 2.1]{Wang-Wu}: \begin{theorem} Let $\de\in(0,1)$.
 Let $(L,Y)_\de$ be a set of directional $\de$-separated lines in $\ZR^2$ with an $(\e_1, \e_2)$-two-ends shading such that $|Y(\ell)|\geq\la\de$ for all $\ell\in L$.
 Then for all $\e>0$,

 \end{theorem}

 As discussed in \cite[Section 0.3]{Wang-Wu}, \eqref{eq:thm2.1} matches the numerology of the Furstenberg set inequality established in \cite[Theorem 4.1]{ren2023furstenberg} (see Theorem \ref{furstenberg-thm}).
-The assumption of $L$ being a set of directional $\de$-separated lines can be easily replaced by the superficially stronger assumption that $L$ is a Katz-Tao $(\de,1)$-set of lines.
-The main result of this paper is a generalization of Theorem \ref{two-ends-furstenberg} to a set of lines and two-ends shading $(L,Y)_\de$, where $L$ is a Katz-Tao $(\de,t)$-set of lines for general $t\in[0,2]$ (see Definition \ref{point-line-def} for the definition of a Katz-Tao $(\de,t)$-set of lines).
-We begin with a necessary definition.
+The assumption that $L$ is a set of directional $\de$-separated lines can easily be replaced by the superficially stronger assumption that $L$ is a Katz--Tao $(\de,1)$-set of lines.
+The main result of this paper is a generalization of Theorem \ref{two-ends-furstenberg} to a set of lines and two-ends shading $(L,Y)_\de$, where $L$ is a Katz--Tao $(\de,t)$-set of lines for general $t\in[0,2]$ (see Definition \ref{point-line-def} for the definition of a Katz--Tao $(\de,t)$-set of lines).
+We begin with a necessary definition, which is essentially the Katz--Tao constant introduced in Definition \ref{KT-set}.

 \begin{definition} Let $\de\in(0,1]$, and let $(L,Y)_\de$ be a set of lines and shading.
 Let $t\in[0,1]$.
 For each $\ell\in L$, define